LoadingMagic/BDO-Alerts/README.md

 !cleanbossalerts – Clean duplicate boss alerts.

 🌟 Update Log v2.2.0
-Golden Pig Cave status added.
+• Golden Pig Cave status added.
-QoL & localization changes for the bot.
+• QoL & localization changes for the bot.
-Ability to change names of channels & default roles.
+• Ability to change names of channels & default roles.
-Reminder: Do not delete channels/roles unless you don’t want that feature.
+• Reminder: Do not delete channels/roles unless you don’t want that feature.
-If all channels & categories are deleted, use !setup to restore.
+• If all channels & categories are deleted, use !setup to restore.

-✨ Use !help for full details.

-✨ Use !help for full details.